 These Raspberry Ripple Almond Cupcakes are utterly delicious and the icing is very light.
 I enjoy using the natural flavoured icing sugars from Sugar and Crumbshowever, you can easily use plain icing sugar and add a few drops of natural flavour extract.

 Do you celebrate Valentine’s Day?
-If so, do you keep the celebrations between you and your partner, or spread the love further afield?
+And if so, do you keep the celebrations between you and your partner, or spread the love further afield?

 Regardless of how you spend February 14th, I hope you know that you are loved (see Important Stuff).